MaterializeInc/materialize/doc/developer/design/20240108_source_metrics_2.md

     - Rejected due to its complexity.
 - Expose more information to users about their sources.
     - This design document is intentionally constrained, to help users answer 2 well-known questions about their sources.
+- Replace the 2nd metric set with [Relocking the upstream frontier](https://github.com/MaterializeInc/materialize/issues/23345).
+    - Rejected to decouple this design with a reclocking policy decision.
+    - Note that the schema and semantics of this design document are forward-compatible with that policy change.

 ## Open questions